TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! note "This guide is created and maintained by [Lokilicious](https://github.com/Lokilicious) and [PCJones](https://github.com/PCJones)"

-So what is the best way to set up the Custom Formats and which one to use with which scores to get German (or German+English dual) audio?

-Regarding quality there isn't a best setup, it depends on your setup (hardware devices) and your own personal preferences.
+There isn't _the_ best way to set up Custom Formats to get German (or German+English dual) audio, it depends on your setup (hardware devices) and your own personal preferences.
 Some prefer high quality audio (HD Audio), others high quality video.
 Many prefer both.

+In this Guide we try to give a recommendation which should suite most users.

 ---